School of Engineering

 Upon completion of the program you will receive a single joint degree from Brown and RISD.

-Completion of 3 program specific studios and 1 winter communication course (ENGN2170, ENGN2171, ENGN2172, ENGN2173) as well as completion of 4 electives, chosen in consultation with program advisors.
+Completion of 4 program specific studios (ENGN2170, ENGN2171, ENGN2172, ENGN2173) as well as completion of 4 electives, chosen in consultation with program advisors.

 MADE Information Session